justinjoco/pathfinding-visualizer-plus/README.md

 - Migrate the core logic from JS to TS

 TODO:
-- Add more pathfinding algorithms (BFS, DFS, A*) have them be selectable via dropdown
 - Animate start to end movement
 - Have user choose the start location
 - Have user choose the end location